kim-sunghoon/PReNet/README.md

 ## CSED 441 Final Project (Fall, 2019)
-## Attention and Progressive Network Based Raindrop-Removal From a Single Image
+## Attention and Progressive Network Based Raindrop Removal From a Single Image
 by Sunghoon Kim (20182560) and Jooyeong Yun (20160185)

 ### Abstract